jakefeldy1/ETL/README.md

 # This repo contains the code and presentation for the ETL project of the Data Analysis Bootcamp.

-We gathered beer information from 2 different sources and built a database.
+We gathered beer information from two different sources and built a database.

 Tha database was implemented in postgresql and looks like the following diagram: